Saverio001/jo-condor.org/content/text/peculiar/index.md

 ---

-Sometimes you come across some texts that share one peculiar commonality: they are all incredibly boring.
+Sometimes you come across some texts that share one common peculiarity: they are all incredibly boring.

 Each of them tells you nothing, and leaves you in exactly the same state of mind as before.
 You would not be able to recall what each was about - much less, *why was it even there*.
+This does not appear to be by chance: clearly lots of work went into these texts.
-They mean nothing, in a very deliberate way: *as if they were designed not to mean anything*.
+They mean nothing, but in a very deliberate way: *as if they were designed not to mean anything*.

 They are the white noise of the written word.

 Wondering about the meaning of what has explicitly been designed to have no meaning is a fool's errand.
 Where does this leave us, then?

-One valuable clue is, if there are any insights to be gained, it could be useful to change our perspective.
+One valuable clue is, if there are any insights to be gained, it could be useful to change our perspective a bit.

 {{< gallery images="images/b1.png,images/b2.png,images/b3.png,images/b4.png" >}}